HeZhang33/LLM-Fine-Tuning-Azure/labs/fine_tuning_dashboards/gpt_4.1_mini_fine_tuning_azure_ai_foundry_dashboard.md

-## Fine-Tuning GPT-4.1-mini Model - An AI Foundry Dashboard Experience
+## Text Fine-Tuning GPT-4.1-mini Model - An AI Foundry Dashboard Experience

 Learn how to fine-tune a **gpt-4.1-mini** model using the Azure AI Foundry UI Dashboard.